grafana/grafana-plugin-examples/examples/app-with-backend/README.md

-# Grafana App with Backend Plugin Template
+# Grafana App with Backend Plugin example

 This template is a starting point for building an app plugin for Grafana.
 It includes a backend component.

 ## What are Grafana app plugins?

-App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested datasources and panel plugins.
+App plugins can let you create a custom out-of-the-box monitoring experience by including custom pages, nested data sources, and panel plugins.
 A backend allows it to perform a variety of additional tasks, like handling incoming HTTP requests.

-## Getting started
+## Get started

 ### Frontend